DevSecOpsAdventure/Jul-15/Definition of Done.md

 ## Single Product
 1. An issue contains an attachment where all parts of the drawing are coloured.
     - White is not a valid colour within a drawing.
+Perhaps, white colour should not be used in this case.
     - The background of a drawing may be white or coloured.

 ## Deployment Package